-- Having service contract with Region of Peel for child care fee subsidy to support family and receiving funding for play base material, repair and maintenance.
+- Has service contracts with the Region of Peel for a child care fee subsidy to support families, and receiving funding for play base material, repair and maintenance.

-- Working together with Peel Inclusion Resource Service, PIRS to be inclusive for every child, irrespective of any diagnosed or undiagnosed physical, behavioral, developmental challenge.
+- Working together with the Peel Inclusion Resource Service (PIRS) to be inclusive for every child, irrespective of any diagnosed or undiagnosed physical, behavioural, and/or developmental challenge.

-- With federal government for wage enhancement and grant for professional up gradation
+- Aligned with the federal government for wage enhancement and grants for professional development.

-- Member with Raising the bar and CDRCP
+- Member of Raising the Bar and CDRCP

-Our goal is to build an environment that will help the child to explore, communicate, work and develop his/her skills to the highest potential.
-Our Montessori based structured environment provides optimum growth in all the areas.
+Our goal is to build an environment that will help your child to explore, communicate, work and develop his/her skills to the highest potential.
+Our Montessori-based structured environment provides optimum growth in all the areas.
 Huron Park Montessori is proud to offer a nurturing, non-competitive, safe and stimulating environment.
-Our program provides the child to grow in self-esteem, become well-grounded in academics and regard learning as being a joyful experience.
+Our program provides opportunities for children to grow in self-esteem, become well-grounded in academics and regard learning as being a joyful experience.

 Our goal is to help children develop inner discipline.
 Children appear to learn best when they are given reasonable limits and freedom to choose.
 Discipline is planned to assist the child.
 We want students to understand and be responsible for their actions and the consequence that follow.
 We also believe in positive interactions and redirection when necessary.
 We work very hard to assist children in understanding virtues and the feelings of other people.
 Together with PIRS Peel Inclusion Resource Service we will try our best to make class room inclusive for every child.
 The staff works with the parents to maintain consistent expectations both in the home environment and within the school.